$48.99 $69.99 Buy It Now

 By cutting the camera’s lifeline – the power source – intruders can effectively render security cameras ineffective and compromise the surveillance system’s ability to monitor and record suspicious activities.

-See also How to open ports so you can see security camera
+See also How to make your security camera safe from hacking

 Remote Hacking: Gaining Unauthorized Access